Seatis/my-teaching-materials/team-project/hotel-booking/admin-frontend.md

 ### Autosave

 It saves on every blur event (click on other element, tab, etc) and if nothing happens after 2 seconds.

+### upload image

+Create a page for single hotels based on [this](https://app.moqups.com/tamas.kokeny@lab.coop/6PDcDVJ2ne/view) mockup.

+It should call the endpoint based on the resize team's api